kouroshAKiani/ML-GeneticPathotyping/README.md

 ## Installation

-To get started with this repository, follow these installation steps:

-1. Clone the repository to your local machine:
+To get started with this repository, clone the repository to your local machine:

    ```bash
    git clone https://github.com/kouroshAKiani/ML-GeneticPathotyping.git